Alan L. Calnan

 A REVISIONIST HISTORY OF TORT LAW: FROM HOLMESIAN REALISM TO NEOCLASSICAL RATIONALISM (Carolina Academic Press, 2005)

-CONTAINING THE THREAT FROM ILLEGAL BOMBINGS (National Academy Press, 1998) (with the National Research Council Committee on Marketing, Rendering Inert, and Licensing of Explosive Materials)
+CONTAINING THE THREAT FROM ILLEGAL BOMBINGS (with the National Research Council Committee on Marketing, Rendering Inert, and Licensing of Explosive Materials; National Academy Press, 1998)

 JUSTICE AND TORT LAW (Carolina Academic Press, 1997)

-Course Structure: Negligence and Duty First; De-Mystifying Causation; Teaching Palsgraf; and Visualizing Foreseeability in TEACHING THE LAW SCHOOL CURRICULUM (S. Friedland and G. Hess, editors; Carolina Academic Press, 2004)
+Course Structure: Negligence and Duty First; De-Mystifying Causation; Teaching Palsgraf; and Visualizing Foreseeability in TEACHING THE LAW SCHOOL CURRICULUM (S. Friedland and G. Hess, eds.; Carolina Academic Press, 2004)

 The Instrumental Justice of Private Law, 78 UNIVERSITY OF MISSOURI-KANSAS CITY LAW REVIEW 559 (2010)

-Perspectives on Asbestos Litigation: Overview and Preview, 37 SOUTHWESTERN LAW REVIEW 459 (co-authored with Professor Byron Stier, 2008)
+Perspectives on Asbestos Litigation: Overview and Preview, 37 SOUTHWESTERN LAW REVIEW 459 (co-authored with B. Stier; 2008)

 Strict Liability and the Liberal-Justice Theory of Torts, 38 NEW MEXICO LAW REVIEW 95 (2008)

 The Fault(s) in Negligence Law, 25 QUINNIPIAC LAW REVIEW 695 (2007)